 Epworth Sleepiness Scale

-This scale is used for measuring daytime sleepiness.
+This scale, in particular, measures daytime sleepiness.
 The short questionnaire administered to assess sleep problems.
 The patient rates the probability of falling asleep during daily activities.
-The scores are added to obtain a single number.
 The resultant value used for diagnosing narcolepsy.

 The scale includes certain questions directing to a specific sleep disorder.
 This scale provided the useful tool for diagnosing narcolepsy.